-Ordinary negligence includes injuries which happen because of an inherent risk in the sport.
+Ordinary negligence includes injuries that happen because of inherent risk in the sport.
 When the injury is caused by that inherent risk, the school is likely immune from suit because of the signed waiver or consent form.
 Inherent risks of some school sports may include:

-- Lacrosse: Accidental strikes from lacrosse sticks or lacrosse balls which cause injury.
+- Lacrosse: Accidental strikes from lacrosse sticks or lacrosse balls that cause injury.

-- Football: Injuries which result from tackles, throwing the football, or running.
+- Football: Injuries that result from tackles, throwing the football, or running.

 - Basketball: Facial injury as a result of a high and hard pass or accidental elbow to the face.

 Certain types of risks generally cannot be waived because they are a crucial part of a school’s duty to keep students safe from harm.